woleet/woleet-openapi-js-client/docs/ReceiptApi.md

 Verify a proof receipt.

-Use this operation to verify a ChainPoint standard receipt.&lt;br&gt; This is a publicly accessible endpoint: authentication is not required to verify a receipt.
+Use this operation to verify a ChainPoint standard receipt.&lt;br&gt; This is a publicly accessible endpoint: authentication is not required to verify a proof receipt.

 ### Example
 ```javascript